Sudbury Fight: Battle

 The Natives led the militia to the low ground between Goodman's Hill and Green Hill in present-day Sudbury, where they sprang an ambush, surrounding the small English force.
 Wadsworth fought his way to the summit of Green Hill, ordering his men to form a square, and repulsed multiple Native charges.
 The fighting went on all afternoon.
 The Watertown militia and two companies of English cavalry repeatedly attempted to rescue Wadsworth, but ultimately failed to break the Native envelopment and were forced to retreat.

 Native warriors then set fire to the dry brush of the hill, choking Wadsworth's beleaguered company with smoke.
 In a panic, the English broke and ran.
 Half the militiamen were killed in the rout, including Wadsworth and Brocklebank.
 The survivors fled south toward the Goodenow garrison house on Boston Post Road, where Mason's company and the cavalry were regrouping.
 Thirteen or fourteen militiamen also took refuge in the fortified Noyes grist mill until they were eventually rescued.

-According to Increase Mather, the Natives took "five or six of the English alive" and "stripped them naked, and caused them to run the gauntlet, whipping them after a cruel and bloody manner, and then threw hot ashes upon them; cut the flesh of their legs, and put fire into their wounds, delighting to see the miserable torments of wretched creatures."
+According to Increase Mather, the Natives took "five or six of the English alive" and "stripped them naked, and caused them to run the gauntlet, whipping them after a cruel and bloody manner, and then threw hot ashes upon them; cut the flesh of their legs, and put fire into their wounds, delighting to see the miserable torments of wretched creatures.
+Thus are they the perfect children of the Devil."
 Hubbard also claims English captives were tortured, but Mary Rowlandson, a captive of the sachem Weetamoo who was present in the Native camp during the battle, makes no mention of it in her memoirs.